A radius 1 irreducibility criterion for lattices in products of trees: Finite groups with locally -transitive actions on product graphs

 whose order is $M$.
 In particular $X_1$ is a $d_1$-regular graph of order bounded above by that number.
 Since $\Aut(X_1)$ is locally $2$-transitive, we have $|VX_1| \leq 2$ or $|VX_1| \geq d_1+1$.
 The former case is impossible, since it would imply that $|G_{x_2}| = 2$ by Lemma~\ref{lem:Basic}, contradicting that $G$ is locally $2$-transitive on the graph $X_2$ whose degree is $d_2 \geq 3$.
 Thus we obtain $d_1 +1 \leq M$, which is the required bound. \end{proof}

 \begin{rmk} The bound obtained in the proof above can directly be sharpened by exploiting Theorem~\ref{thm:TrofimovWeiss} in a more precise way.
-That kind of considerations will actually play an important role in the proof of Theorem~\ref{thm:MainFinite}. \end{rmk}
+We will do this in the proof of Theorem~\ref{thm:MainFinite}. \end{rmk}